 This is a perfect "first" chapter book for you kids, with chapters that are of the perfect size with lots of illustrations sprinkled through the text.

-There is one thing that I love most above all, about this book.
+There is one thing that I love above all.
 The humor is simply sparkling!

 My twins, who were much younger when we read this for the first time, had the time of their lives laughing at and with the quirky animals in this book.